Dear Fellow Educators,

 contributions to the Museum's Education Programs:

 Schlosser Family Trust

-Bank of America, Shelby Bowen, Business First Bank, California Arts Council, Margaret A. Cargill Foundation, Central Coast Wine Classic Foundation, Citrix Online, Robert and Christine Emmons, Larry Feinberg and Starr Siegele, Audrey Hillman Fisher Foundation, Connie Frank and Evan Thompson, Giles Family Foundation, Katherine and Dan Gunther, Astrid and Lawrence T. Hammett, The Hearst Endowed Fund for Education, The Hearst Foundations, Cyndee Howard, Hutton Parker Foundation, Junior League of Santa Barbara, Kirby-Jones Foundation, Beryl and Neil Kreisel, Little One Foundation, Marilyn Magid, Montecito Bank & Trust, Mosher Foundation, Rita and Steven Moya, John Oppedisano and Debra Cabral, The Orfalea Foundations, Ridley-Tree Foundation, Santa Barbara Bank & Trust, Santa Barbara Foundation, Santa Barbara Police Activities League, Nancy B. Schlosser, SBMA Docent Council, SBMA smART Families, Maryan and Richard Schall, Mary Lynn and Warren Staley, Jeanne Thayer, The Towbes Foundation, U.S. Bank, Venoco, Inc., Susan and Hubert Vos, The Elizabeth Firth Wade Endowment Fund, Linda and Doug Wood, donors to the Museum Fund for Excellence, and an anonymous donor.
+Bank of America, Shelby Bowen, Business First Bank, California Arts Council, Margaret A. Cargill Foundation, Estate of June Celmayster, Robert and Mercedes Eichholz Foundation, Christine and Robert Emmons, Estates of Jean and Howard Fenton, Audrey Hillman Fisher Foundation, Astrid and Lawrence T. Hammett, The Hearst Endowed Fund for Education, High Tide Foundation, Kirby-Jones Foundation, June and William Kistler, Beryl and Neil Kreisel, Little One Foundation, Marilyn Magid, Montecito Bank & Trust, Rita and Steven Moya, Françoise and James Park, Ridley-Tree Foundation, Santa Barbara Foundation, SBMA smART Families, Maryan and Richard Schall, Southern California Edison, Mary Lynn and Warren Staley, Evan C. Thompson Foundation, The Towbes Foundation, U.S. Bank, Union Bank, Susan and Hubert Vos, Wells Fargo Foundation, donors to the Museum Fund for Excellence, and anonymous donors.